 Freedom of Information requests can be sent via:

 - E-mail: [email protected]

 - Post: Freedom of Information Officer, Cwm Taf Morgannwg University Health Board, Ynysmeurig House, Navigation Park, Abercynon, CF45 4SN

-- Contact 01443 744800 if you wish to speak to a member of the team.
+- Or call 01443 744800 if you wish to speak to a member of the team.